stijn-dejongh/lovecraft_public_domain/raw_converts/mys.md

 A ship was sent to Florida, and the mystery was solved.
-In the exitement of the fight they would launch a sub-marine boat and take what they wanted. there it lay, tranquilly rocking on the waters of the Atlantic when someone called out &ldquo;John Brown has dissapeared.&rdquo; And sure enough John Brown was gone.
+In the exitement of the fight they would launch a sub-marine boat and take what they wanted. there it lay, tranquilly rocking on the waters of the Atlantic when someone called out  "John Brown has dissapeared. " And sure enough John Brown was gone.

     Chapter 6.

 The finding of the sub-marine boat, and the dissapearance of John Brown, caused renewed exitement amongst the people, when a new discovery was made.
 In transcribing this discovery it is necessary to relate a geographical fact.
 At the N. Pole there exists a vast continent composed of volcanic soil, a portion of which is open to explorers.
-It is called &ldquo;No-Mans Land.&rdquo;
+It is called  "No-Mans Land. "

     Chapter 7.